Dayao, Liuyang

 Dayao (大瑶镇 (大瑤鎮, Dàyáo Zhèn)) is a rural town under the administration of and in the south of Liuyang, Hunan, China.
 Dayao is well known for its firework industry.
 Dayao has an area of 149.3 km2. and a population of 91,300.
 Yanghua Township merged to Dayao on November 18, 2015.
 The town is bordered to the north by Hehua Subdistrict, to the east by Chengtanjiang Town, to the south by the towns of Jingang and Litian, and to the west by Chengchong Town.

 History

 Dayao was incorporated as a township in 1956.

 It was upgraded to a town in 1995.

 Yanghua Township merged to Dayao on November 18, 2015.

 On 14 October 2016, the town was listed among the first group of "Distinctive Towns in China" by the National Development and Reform Commission, Ministry of Finance and Ministry of Housing and Urban-Rural Development.

-Administrative division
+Administrative divisions

-The town is divided into 11 villages and four communities, the following areas:
+The town is divided into 11 villages and four communities, which include the following areas: